 As deciding where to exhibit and how to present your business can be a stressful experience, our case studies aim to help you get real advice from the businesses who have been there, done that, and handed out the goody bags.

-In this case we spoke to Digital Impact who took the decision to exhibit at B2B trade show, New Start Scotland.
+In this case, we spoke to Digital Impact who took the decision to exhibit at the B2B trade show, New Start Scotland.

 Why did you choose this show?

 After hearing about it at a networking event, we decided to exhibit at New Start Scotland Exhibition.
 There were two main reasons for this.